wispborne/persean-chronicles/README.md

-# Stories
+# Persean Chronicles

 ## Description

-Stories is a mod for the game Starsector.
+Persean Chronicles is a mod for the game Starsector.

 Author: Wispborne (Wisp#0302 on the Unofficial Starsector Discord)